aewookyu/aewookyu.github.io/_novel-one/ss2.md

 Fu Jin felt he made a valid point and was about to nod when she sensed something amiss.

-"**Qie&* received education from a young age, and Biographies of Exemplary Women and Lessons for Women are must-reads," she corrected.
+"**Qie** received education from a young age, and Biographies of Exemplary Women and Lessons for Women are must-reads," she corrected.

 The Emperor pretended not to hear and held her close, saying, "There's something that you have to be told to."